SakibAhmedShuva/Liveliness-Orientation-Smile-Blink-Detection-API/README.md

 ## HTML Template

 The project includes a basic HTML template (`liveliness_template.html`) for testing the API with realtime video from camera.
 This template provides a simple interface to interact with the liveliness detection features.

-To use the template:
-1. Open `liveliness_template.html` in a web browser.
+To use the template open `liveliness_template.html` in a web browser.
-2. [Instructions for using the template - to be added after implementation]